chadify/jumpcutter/README.md

 Automatically edits videos.
 Explanation here: https://www.youtube.com/watch?v=DQ8orIurGxw

 # About My Fork
-My fork is strictly for removing any silence at all form the input video so it contains all the settings pre-loaded by default, another handy change is automatically deleting the TEMP folder, if present due to previous failed operations, which is very helpful when executing multiple chain operations in teminal/command line.
+My fork is strictly for removing any silence at all form the input video(you can tinker with the default values in the source code) so it contains all the settings pre-loaded by default, another handy change is automatically deleting the TEMP folder, if present due to previous failed operations, which is very helpful when executing multiple chain operations in teminal/command line.

 The original version does not deletes the TEMP folder of a previous failed operation resulting the next operation in the following error "Creation of the directory %s failed.
 (The TEMP folder may already exist.
 Delete or rename it, and try again.)", my changes mentioned in the above lines fixed it.

+Fixed automatic Frame Detection from the original repository.

 ## Some heads-up: